stwiley/Danmakufu-Game/README.md

 This story is still one that I want told, however, and so I will possibly be finding a different method through which to tell it.

-For now, this will be an archive for myself as well as a alerning experience.
+For now, this will be an archive for myself as well as a a learning experience.